get-convex/convex-helpers/README.md

 A collection of useful code to complement the official packages.

-## Zod Validation

-See the [Stack post on Zod validation](https://stack.convex.dev/wrappers-as-middleware-zod-validation) to see how to validate your Convex functions using the [zod](https://www.npmjs.com/package/zod) library.

-You'll need the [withZod.ts](./convex/lib/withZod.ts) file.

 ## Server-Persisted Session Data

 See the [guide on Stack](https://stack.convex.dev/sessions-wrappers-as-middleware) for tips on how to set up and use Sessions.